Legionaire13/cat-clicker/README.md

-# Project Requirements for Cat Clicker
+# Project Requirements for Cat Clicker Premium
 ## Visuals
 * The application should display
   * a list of cats by name